-Functions Reporting to the Executive Director (Continued) Office Function Manufacturing, Agribusiness & Logistics Division The Manufacturing, Agribusiness and Logistics (MAL) Division manages the agency's agribusiness, land and mineral operations, warehousing operations, fleet and freight transportation services, and provides customers with quality manufactured products and services while providing marketable job skills training for incarcerated offenders.
+Functions F Reporting to the Executive Director (Continued) Office Function Manufacturing, Agribusiness & Logistics Division The Manufacturing, Agribusiness and Logistics (MAL) Division manages the agency's agribusiness, land and mineral operations, warehousing operations, fleet, freight and inmate transportation services, and provides customers with quality manufactured products and services while providing marketable job skills training for incarcerated inmates.
 The division also monitors the Prison Industry Enhancement (PIE) Program to ensure compliance with state and federal guidelines.
 Office of the General Counsel The Office of the General Counsel helps the TDCJ manage risk by providing competent legal services in a timely manner to TDCJ management on issues concerning corrections and supervision law, employment, public information act, open meetings, and transactional matters, and provides litigation support to the Office of the Attorney General on lawsuits filed against the TDCJ and its employees.
 Victim Services Division The Victim Services Division (VSD) provides constitutionally and statutorily mandated services to victims, surviving family members, witnesses, concerned citizens, victim service providers and criminal justice professionals.
-The VSD utilizes the Integrated Victim Services System (IVSS), a confidential database, to provide notifications via letter, email, phone and/or text message regarding the incarceration and supervision of an offender, including the parole review process.
+The VSD utilizes the Integrated Victim Services System (IVSS), a confidential database, to provide notifications via letter, email, phone and/or text message regarding the incarceration and supervision of an inmate, including the parole review process.
 The VSD also offers an internet portal for registrants to request notification, view past notifications, manage and update their contact methods, and search for resources in the Texas Victim Resource Directory.
-The VSD Victim Offender Mediation/Dialogue program provides an opportunity for crime victims to exercise their right to initiate a person-to-person meeting with the offender responsible for their victimization.
+The VSD Victim Offender Mediation Dialogue program provides an opportunity for crime victims to exercise their right to initiate a person-to-person meeting with the offender responsible for their victimization.
 The VSD Texas Crime Victim Clearinghouse revises the Victim Impact Statement packet after every legislative session; collects statistics from district and county attorney's offices regarding the distribution and collection of the Victim Impact Statement; and provides training, technical assistance, and related publications to victim service professionals.
 The VSD also provides direct services for crime victims including preparation and accompaniment for victims who choose to witness the execution of the offender convicted of the capital murder of their family member.
+The VSD provides emotional support and crisis intervention to agency employees impacted by traumatic events through the Employee Support Services Section.
 Training and Leader Development Division Training and Leader Development Division (TLDD) delivers quality training focused on performance, centered on employee learning, development, and wellness.
 TLDD utilizes a blend of online training and face to face engagement.
 Face to face engagements are focused on building the confidence of TDCJ employees to deal with the range of challenging situations the agency faces.
-Employees can track their education and training, view accomplishments, and identify future training opportunities.
+Also, under the TLDD umbrella, Correctional Officer Recruiting and Retention works diligently to connect available candidates across the state of Texas to openings in over 87 correctional facilities.
 TLDD contributes to the retention of the agency workforce by empowering them with knowledge, enabling them to see progress, facilitating advanced education, and enhancing leadership potential at all levels within the agency.
 TLDD is focused on three lines of operation as a learning organization: Leader Development, Online Education, and Mobile Training Teams.